-Year after year, an evangelist would visit the man during the Revival meetings trying to get him to come and he would repeat the same phrase as he dismissed them: "all they want is another name and another pledge."
+Year after year, people from the church would visit trying to get him to come back and he would repeat the same phrase as he dismissed them: "all they want is another name and another pledge."
 That's what Craddock's father always said... all except one time.
 Fred Craddock tells of how his father got cancer.
 Over a period of time, the once strong man wasted away to a mere 78 pounds, and when Craddock made it home and visited him in his hospital room he was shocked by his father's frail appearance.
 He was also shocked by the appearance of the room.
 It was filled with flowers and cards.
-As Craddock went about the room looking at the flowers and reading their cards he was struck by the fact that for the most part they came from the very members of the church that his father had for so long rejected.
+As Craddock went about the room looking at the flowers and reading their cards, he was struck by the fact that almost all of them came from the very members of the church that his father had for so long rejected.

-His father motioned him to the bed, and because he could not speak due to the cancer, he weakly wrote these words on his notepad.
+His father motioned him to the bed, and because he could no longer speak due to the cancer, he weakly wrote these words on his notepad.
 Words from Hamlet: "Draw your breath in pain as you tell my story..."
 "What's your story, dad?"
 Craddock asked.
-Then his father wrote these three words "I Was Wrong."
+Then his father wrote these three words, "I Was Wrong."

 That church loved Craddock's father.
-And because they loved him they gave God the room and the time to change the man's heart.
+And because they loved him, they gave God the room and the time to change his heart.
 All because they were committed to concept of loving one another.